ItMeMarg/MS1-elhammer/README.md

 #  Ylva/Ulf Elhammer - Tattoo Apprentice Portfolio

 This project is a portfolio website for Seattle-based non-binary tattoo apprentice Ylva/Ulf Elhammer.
 Their mentor is [Jude Le Tronik](https://judeletronik.com), a well-known Queer tattoo artist and the owner of [Lilith Tattoo](https://lilithtattooseattle.com).
 All artists at Lilith have a personal website linked from the studio’s [Artists page](https://lilithtattooseattle.com/artists)—except Elhammer!
 This website will help grow both awareness of and interest in their work, as well as allow perspective clients to connect with them.

+## Demo

+View the live site [here](https://itmemarg.github.io/MS1-elhammer/).

 ##  UX

-As a potential client interested in supporting a QTPOC-owned tattoo studio, I want to learn more about Elhammer’s identity and work.
+*  As a potential client interested in supporting a QTPOC-owned tattoo studio, I want to learn more about Elhammer’s identity and work.
 I want to see both a biography and a gallery of their work to decide if I am interested in working with them.

-As a potential client interested in working with Elhammer, I want to be able to contact them to set up an appointment/commission a piece of art.
+*  As a potential client interested in working with Elhammer, I want to be able to contact them to set up an appointment/commission a piece of art.

 This website was designed to complement the design and overall “feel” of [Lilith Tattoo’s website](https://lilithtattooseattle.com).
 To accomplish this, we committed to a black/grey color scheme with maximum white space.
 Initial [wireframes](../wireframes/milestone1.pdf) do not include features we added for better UX.